ltsaprounis/python-project-template/README.md

 ## pydocstyle
 [pydocstyle](http://www.pydocstyle.org/en/stable/) is a static analysis tool for checking compliance with Python docstring conventions.
 By using pydocstyle we make sure that all modules and functions have consistent and good documentation.

+pydocstyle is part of the requirements.dev.txt file and can be installed with pip.
+To run a pydocstyle check you simply execute the terminal command:
+`pydocstyle examplepackage` *or any other dir that contains python files*

+You can configure pydocstyle by adding a section for it in the [setup.cfg](setup.cfg) file.
+For this template we're using the numpy documentation convention and we're choosing to ignore some specific standards (e.g. D400 - docstring should be in imperative mood)

 ## pytest
-*[insert description]*
+Quotting the the [pytest documentation](https://docs.pytest.org/en/6.2.x/index.html) directly:
+*"The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries."*

+The tests for the package live in the [examplepackage/tests](examplepackage/tests) directory.
+Files in the main directory and its subdirectories that start with test_ and end with .py are recognised by pytest as test containing files (more rules for discovery [here](https://docs.pytest.org/en/6.2.x/goodpractices.html#conventions-for-python-test-discovery)).

+pytest is part of the requirements.dev.txt file and can be installed with pip.
+To run a pytest check you simply execute the terminal command:
+`pytest examplepackage` *or any other dir that contains python files*

 ## Sphinx documentation
 [Sphinx](https://www.sphinx-doc.org/en/master/) is a tool that makes it easy to create intelligent and beautiful documentation.
 The [docs/](docs) diretory is where the configuration for sphinx lives.
 The dependencies for the docs are in [docs/requiremetns.txt](docs/requiremetns.txt).